 The Ross Powers Foundation and Level Field Fund have positively affected athletes well beyond those in their root sport of snowboarding.
 Critical funding has been provided to hundreds of deserving athletes from across the United States competing in sports ranging from snowboarding to kayaking, swimming to skiing, and skeleton to taekwondo.
 Thanks to the support of of the Foundation, grant recipients have further advanced their athletic pursuits and achieved success that otherwise would not have been possible in national and international competitions, including representing Team USA in the Olympic Games.

-We partnered with the Michael Phelps Foundation in 2010 to establish Level Field Fund-Swimming, a swimming-specific grant program for competitive swimmers with financial need.
-With the help of the Michael Phelps Foundation we are funding talent and fueling dreams for the next generation of Olympic swimmers.
+We partnered with the Michael Phelps Foundation in 2010 to establish Level Field Fund-Swimming, a swimming-specific grant program for competitive swimmers with financial needs.
+With the help of the Michael Phelps Foundation, we are funding talent and fueling dreams for the next generation of Olympic swimmers.
 To apply for a Level Field Fund-Swimming grant, please follow the instructions and guidelines outlined in the APPLY section of our site.

 “Swimming is a sport that requires a significant support system to provide athletes with access to the best possible resources to improve and reach their full potential.
 Losing talented athletes because of a lack of financial means is troubling.
 We support the Level Field Fund because we are big believers that every athlete should have the chance to pursue their dreams to their full potential.”